 Savannah, Georgia is one of America’s prettiest and most historic cities.
 Founded in 1733 by General John Oglethorpe, the historic district features restored antebellum homes and peaceful public squares framed by live oak trees dripping with Spanish moss.
 Savannah is also known for its Southern cuisine.
 While you can dine on classic dishes like shrimp and grits and fried chicken with mac and cheese, there’s a new culinary explosion taking place with chefs turning out modern takes on traditional low country cuisine.
 You’ll also find modern museums and trendy cocktail bars to go along with its historic attractions.
 On a recent visit to the city I experienced both its old and new aspects (along with a large dose of Southern hospitality!).
 Here’s what to do in Savannah, Georgia.

 Where to stay in Savannah, Georgia

-I loved my stay at the B Historic Savannah, a contemporary boutique hotel housed in a five-story redbrick building in Savannah’s historic district.
+I loved my stay at the B Historic Savannah ( now known as TRYP by Wyndham), a contemporary boutique hotel housed in a five-story redbrick building in Savannah’s historic district.
 Staff members were some of the friendliest I’ve encountered in any hotel, and amenities included free Wi-Fi, a fitness club and an indoor saltwater pool.
 Near the check-in desk, a digital touchscreen “concierge” provides tourist information and can even check you in for your return flight.
 The 101 rooms feature picture windows, modern furnishings and flat-screen TVs, while the lobby is a great spot to sit and enjoy a cold drink after a day of touring – it can get a bit steamy out there! – or a pre-dinner cocktail before dining in Kitchen 320, the B Historic Savannah’s in-house restaurant.

 Where to eat in Savannah, Georgia